top of page

 By Dr. Daipayan Ghosh (Senior Consultant Surgeon)

 In my 16+ years of surgical practice in Gurgaon, one of the most frequent questions I hear in my OPD is: "Doctor, can you remove my gallbladder stones using a Laser?"
+It is a common request, but there is a major medical distinction that every patient needs to understand before choosing their treatment.

 The Big Myth: "Laser Gallstone Surgery"

 Currently, there is no such thing as "Laser surgery" to remove the gallbladder or its stones.
-While Lasers are revolutionary for treating Piles, Fistulas, and even Kidney stones (where the stone is broken into dust), they are not used to remove the gallbladder.
+While lasers are revolutionary for treating piles, fistulas, and even kidney stones (where the stone is broken into dust), they are not used to remove the gallbladder.
 If a laser were used to "blast" a gallstone, the fragments would escape into the bile duct, causing severe jaundice or life-threatening pancreatitis.

 The Reality: Laparoscopic "Keyhole" Surgery

-Patients often confuse "Laparoscopy" with "Laser" because both involve tiny incisions and advanced technology.
+The gold standard—and the safest method used at SCALPEL M—is Laparoscopic Cholecystectomy.
+Patients often confuse "laparoscopy" with "laser" because both involve tiny incisions and advanced technology.
 Here is how it actually works:

 1. Tiny Incisions: We make 3 or 4 small holes (5mm to 10mm) instead of a large cut.

-2. The Camera: A high-definition camera (Laparoscope) allows me to see your internal organs in 4K resolution.
+2. The Camera: A high-definition camera (laparoscope) allows me to see your internal organs in 4K resolution.

 3. Complete Removal: We remove the entire gallbladder along with the stones.
 This is the only way to ensure the stones never come back.